Dossier · LR-001/Threat Intel Field ReportSep 2024 — May 2026IsThisQRSafe Intel Cell

 How to read these reports

-We update these reports as new catches arrive.
+We update these reports as new sightings arrive.
 Numbers in this section are accurate as of 2026-05-02.

 Sourcing & Methodology